 Senator Casey is a consistent and vocal advocate for robust security assistance to Israel.

 His top foreign assistance priority is full funding for cooperative missile defense programs like Iron Dome, David’s Sling, and Arrow, as well as cooperative research and development on technologies to counter terrorists’ use of tunnels.
-In July 2016, Senator Casey signed a letter with 18 of his colleagues to the Armed Services committee leadership urging support for $601 million in funding for cooperative missile defense programs in Fiscal Year 2017.
+Each year, Senator Casey advocates to the Appropriations Committee in support of full funding for these programs.
+In May 2017, Senator Casey joined a bipartisan group of Senators in writing to the Fiscal Year 2018 National Defense Authorization Act conferees in support of funding for cooperative missile defense programs with Israel.

 He is also a signatory to an April 2016 letter, led by Senators Coons and Graham, which expresses the bipartisan commitment in the Senate to provide Israel with the resources it needs to counter threats to its security.